Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/advanced/access-native-controls.md

 To access the native control in a `.razor` page:

 1. Declare a field in the `@code{}` block of the type of the element.
-For the built-in components, the element types are in the `Microsoft.MobileBlazorBindings.Elements` namespace.
-For a Button control this would be `Microsoft.MobileBlazorBindings.Elements.Button incrementButton;`.
+For the built-in components, the element types are in the `BlazorBindings.Maui.Elements` namespace.
+For a Button control this would be `BlazorBindings.Maui.Elements.Button incrementButton;`.
 1. Use the `@ref` attribute directive on the control to associate it with the field you created.
 For example, `<Button @ref="incrementButton" ... />`.
 1. Use the field's `NativeControl` property to access the Xamarin.Forms native control and its properties and methods.
 For example, `incrementButton.NativeControl.Rotation = 0;`.